faiz-lisp/akku/README.md

 ## Dependencies

 Akku.scm currently requires the git and curl programs.
 It has only been tested on GNU/Linux systems.
+Assistance in porting is very welcome.

 ## Usage